AP Road Trip: In Mississippi, Black voters face many hurdles

 “Sometimes I think we beat ourselves,” said Houston, the president of the Meridian City Council, the frustration clear in her voice.
 “There’s this mindset that (voting) doesn’t matter, that nothing is going to change, that the election system is rigged.”

-Black registration and turnout rates are actually reasonably high in Mississippi.
-In 2016, for example, 81 percent of Black Mississippians were registered and 69 percent turned out to vote.
-And by some estimates, Mississippi has the highest number of Black officials in the country — but many of them are local, such as mayors, city council members, city officials.
+It adds up to a state where plenty of Black people have reached office - by some estimates it has the highest number of Black officials in the country - but many of them are local: mayors, city council members, city officials.

 With those officials came significant infrastructure improvements, such as roads paved in Black neighborhoods and sewage systems installed that allowed Black homeowners to finally abandon their outhouses.
 But in Mississippi, a Black politician can rise only so high, they say, and are kept from those statewide offices.